drio/py.analysis/pipelines/mapping/README.md

     grep -vP ".sai$" | ruby -ne 'puts $_.sub(/\d+,\d+/, "-")' | bash
 ```

+**NOTE**: Computing the test dataset in the headnodes is fine but if you want to run real datasets you want
+to use the cluster (Read below).

 The regex part of the pipeline is necessary because the id of the jobs are
 pseudo-randomly generated.